nhrones/SSE-RPC/readme.md

-# SSE-RPC
+# ARPC-SSE
-Async Remote Proceedure Calls, based on Server Sent Events.
+Asynchronous Remote Procedure Calls, over Server Sent Events.

-The architecture is as follows:
+This service architecture is as follows:
 ## SSE
-  * A client being served must have a minimal SSE capability .
+A client registers for a service over Server Sent Events .

 ## RPC